Introduction to synchrotron radiation energy loss

 - Compute radiation: The calculator returns the per-turn energy loss and the corresponding total radiated power.

-A useful habit is to vary just one input at a time.
-If you keep the radius fixed and increase only the energy, the fourth-power scaling becomes obvious.
-If you keep the energy fixed and enlarge the radius, you can see how strongly a larger machine softens the loss.
-That kind of one-parameter comparison is often the fastest way to build intuition before you move on to a full lattice model.
+A useful way to explore the synchrotron radiation calculator is to vary one input at a time.
+If you keep the bending radius fixed and increase only the beam energy, the fourth-power scaling becomes obvious very quickly.
+If you keep the beam energy fixed and enlarge the radius, you can see how strongly a larger machine softens the loss.
+That single-variable comparison is often the fastest way to build intuition before you move on to a more detailed lattice model.

 Formulas and units

-For ultra-relativistic electrons in a ring with an effective bending radius , a widely used practical approximation for the energy loss per turn is:
+For ultra-relativistic electrons in a ring with an effective bending radius , the synchrotron radiation calculator uses a widely applied practical approximation for the energy loss per turn:

 keV per turn